 Contact the attending physician on service based on faculty call schedule from July 1 - June 30.
-Office manager available in room MMC Room or phone 545-9148.
+Office manager available in room A482 MMC or by phone at 545-9148.

 Janak Koirala, MD

 To gain clinical experience and acquire knowledge about diagnosis and management of infections caused by all types of microbial agents.
 The resident will see new patients as well as follow-ups during this experience.

 Microbiology Bench Rounds – Tuesday at 9:30 am in MMC Main Laboratory and SJH Laboratory, alternately.

 ID Clinical Conference-

 1:00PM on the 1st, 3rd, 5th Tue MMC D229